singh-man/books/crackingTheCoding/16_moderate.md

 We do O(log a) rounds.

-1. Reducinga to a/2 takes O(log a)time.
+1. Reducing a to a/2 takes O(log a)time.
 2. Reducing a/2 to a/4 takes O(log a/2) time.
 3. Reducing a/4 to a/8 takes O(log  a/4 ) time.